Bird conservation: Threats to birds

-Habitat loss
+Habitat Loss

 The most critical threat facing threatened birds is the destruction and fragmentation of habitat.
 The loss of forests, plains and other natural systems into agriculture, mines, and urban developments, the draining of swamps and other wetlands, and logging reduce potential habitat for many species.
-In addition the remaining patches of habitat are often too small or fragmented by the construction of roads or other such barriers that cause populations in these fragmented islands to become vulnerable to localised extinction.
-In addition many forest species show limited abilities to disperse and occupy new forest fragments (see Island biogeography).
+In addition the remaining patches of habitat are often too small or fragmented by the construction of roads or other such barriers that cause populations in these fragmented islands to become vulnerable to localized extinction.
+In addition many forest species show limited abilities to disperse and occupy new forest fragments (see island biogeography).
 The loss of tropical rainforest is the most pressing problem, as these forests hold the highest number of species yet are being destroyed quickly.
-Habitat loss has been implicated in a number of extinctions, including the ivory-billed woodpecker (disputed because of "rediscovery"), Bachman's warbler and the dusky seaside sparrow.
+Habitat loss has been implicated in a number of extinctions, including the ivory-billed woodpecker (Campephilus principalis) (disputed because of "rediscovery"), Bachman's warbler (Vermivora bachmanii), and the dusky seaside sparrow (Ammospiza maritima nigrescens).

+Climate Change

+Climate change is a catalyst for the worrying downward trend of bird populations globally.
+The speed of human-caused climate change is currently unprecedented, leading bird species into continuously unadaptable circumstances.
+The American Bird Conservancy states there is a clear and direct comparison between bird population decline and climate change, stating that “[w]arming temperatures are changing where birds live, the timing of their migration patterns and egg laying, and even the sizes and shapes of their bodies.”

+Direct impacts

+It has been observed that most North American bird species have been recognized over the prior few decades to have shifted their breeding ranges irregularly due to climate change.
+Migratory birds are more prone to the effects of climate change, leading to shifts in time migratory patterns.
+It is predicted in the coming years that mountainous birds will even lose suitable migratory habitats due to rising temperatures at higher elevations.
+On top of these migratory shifts, global warming has been predicted to be changing size and wing length proportionally in all bird species.
+It is presumed that with rising temperatures, smaller birds maintain better competitive fitness thanks to their easier heat dispersal compared to their larger counterparts within the same species.

+Indirect impacts

+Indirect impacts of climate change on birds include increased drought and fires, rising-sea levels, increased disease, phenological mismatch, and uncommon interactions between species.
+Increase in drought leads to increased fires, destroying nesting ground and fragmenting specifically sagebrush ecosystems.
+Rise in sea-levels provides similar altercations for marsh-nesting birds.
+Nesting sites disappear as sea-levels rise, eliminating habitats for nesting parents and young to continue species.
+Phenological mismatch occurs due to rising temperatures shifting migratory timeframes but not quickly enough, altering the life cycle events in interacting species at different rates.